Discovery Call

 This is why it’s important to ask the right discovery questions to your prospects before you begin pitching.

-In this post, we share the critical questions that you must ask on a sales discovery call to uncover the client's pain points and guide them on the right buying journey.
-But first,
+In this guide, you’ll learn 25 critical questions that you must ask on a sales discovery call to uncover the client's pain points and guide them on the right buying journey so you can close more deals.

 What makes a great sales discovery question?